Verifying the existence of maximum likelihood estimates for generalized linear models: Introduction

-Part of our motivation for our paper is to bring more attention to these existing results, which are continually being rediscovered and are often left out of textbook discussions.
-We also add to this earlier literature in three main ways.
-First, by considering an expanded set of models, we offer a more detailed treatment of how the separation problem varies across different GLMs.
-A significantly stricter set of conditions governs the existence of estimates for Gamma and Inverse Gaussian (PML) regressions than for Poisson, Logit, and Probit, for example\textemdash a result that has not been shown previously and which raises a new set of concerns about the application of such models to international trade data, health care cost data, and other settings where zero outcomes are common.\footnote{\citet{manning_estimating_2001} leave aside the issue of zero outcomes in their paper, but they indicate that Gamma PML is generally a good model for health care cost data and also remark that ``there is ostensibly nothing in the above analysis that would preclude applications to data where realizations of $y$ are either positive or zero, as is common in many health economics applications.''
-Our own findings indicate that zeroes actually pose a distinct problem for Gamma PML models that must be carefully taken into account. } Second, we clarify that at least some of the linear parameters can still often be consistently estimated in the presence of separation as well as how to obtain valid asymptotic inferences\textemdash though, again, it is important to note these results do not extend to all GLMs.\footnote{\citeauthor{gourieroux_pseudo_1984} (1984, Appx 1.1) and \citet{fahrmeir1985consistency} (Sec.
+We add to this earlier literature in three main ways.
+First, by considering an expanded set of estimation approaches, we offer a more detailed treatment of how the separation problem varies across GLMs used {in economics research} and estimators thereof.
+For example, a significantly stricter set of conditions governs the existence of estimates for gamma PML and inverse Gaussian PML than for Poisson, logit, and probit---a result that raises concerns about applications of the former estimators to settings where zero outcomes are common, such as health care cost analysis and international trade.
+Importantly, these are precisely the settings where these estimators have come into common usage; see, e.g., \citet{manning_estimating_2001,egger_glm_2015}.\footnote{\citet{manning_estimating_2001} leave aside the issue of zero outcomes in their paper, but indicate that gamma PML is generally a good model for health care cost data and also remark that ``there is ostensibly nothing in the above analysis that would preclude applications to data where realizations of $y$ are either positive or zero, as is common in many health economics applications.''
+Our own findings indicate that zeroes do pose a distinct problem for gamma PML estimation that must be carefully taken into account.} Second, we clarify that at least some of the linear parameters can be consistently estimated in the presence of separation as well as how to obtain valid asymptotic inferences---though, again, it is important to note these results do not extend to all of the estimators we consider.\footnote{\citeauthor{gourieroux_pseudo_1984} (1984, Appx 1.1) and \citet{fahrmeir1985consistency} (Sec.
 2.2) both assume in their proofs of consistency that the solutions for the linear parameters are interior.
-We present a proof that relies on a suitable re-parameterization of the separated model such that the results of \citet{gourieroux_pseudo_1984} apply directly.}
+We present a proof that relies on a suitable reparameterization of the separated model such that the results of \citet{gourieroux_pseudo_1984} apply directly.}